Volunteer opportunities for La Trobe students

 Volunteers can assist at the Sanctuary from Monday to Friday.
-We prefer student volunteers who are able to commit to a regular day and time with an ongoing project.
+Student volunteers must able to commit to a regular day and time.

-Please note, as the La Trobe Wildlife Sanctuary is not a zoo or wildlife park, we cannot offer any direct animal handling.
+Note: The Nangak Tamboree Wildlife Sanctuary is not a zoo or wildlife park, we cannot offer any direct animal handling experience.

 Working With Children Check

 As part of the University's Child Safety Commitment all staff and volunteers on campus must have a valid Working With Children Check (WWCC).
 This includes student volunteers.

 A volunteer Working With Children Check is free to obtain.
 More information can be found at www.workingwithchildren.vic.gov.au

 Here is some information that you will need to complete your application: